KingEzeugo/Midterm/README.md

 _About: JosephEzeugo_
  --------------------
  # Here is my block of code.
-I wasn't sure is I could use python code or not.
+I wasn't sure if I could use python code or not.

 print('Hello World!')